jeyshanthleo/Revenue-leakage-detection-system/README.md

-# 🚀 Hidden Revenue Leakage Detection System
+# 🚀 Predictive Revenue Leakage Detection and Customer Churn Risk Analytics Using Machine Learning

 An end-to-end machine learning and analytics system designed to identify customers at risk of churn and estimate potential revenue leakage for subscription-based businesses.